 It’s easy, it’s cheap, and it’s fun.
 Dust off the Chutes and Ladders, Uno, Operation, or whichever game that would be the most age appropriate for your kiddo.
 Kids love to win, and it's fun to see their competitive side.
 You may want to even run to the store together and pick out a board or card game that you have never played.
 Not only will you be able to work together to figure out the rules, but you will also get a new game to add to your collection!
 This simple night-in will be the reminder that you don’t have to always go out to have a fun time and make memories.

 9) Host a Movie Night

-Lights, Camera, Action!
-There’s no need to even leave your living room for this “outing.”
+Lights, camera, action!
+There’s no need to leave your living room for this “outing.”
 Pop some popcorn, turn on an age-appropriate movie, and snuggle close.
 This activity is a great idea if you’re exhausted after a long day and don’t have enough energy to run around a playground or go to a basketball game.
-It still promotes family-togetherness, but just in a lowkey way.
+It still promotes family-togetherness, but in a lowkey way.
 Some of our favorite family friendly films are Home Alone, Star Wars, Mary Poppins, and Coco.